-In our opinion, the accompanying financial statements of Toi Foundation (the 'Foundation') on pages 3 to 22:
+In our opinion, the financial statements of Toi Foundation (the 'Foundation') on pages 3 to 22 present fairly, in all material respects:

-- i. present fairly in all material respects the Foundation's financial position as at 31 March 2022 and its financial performance and cash flows for the year ended on that date; and - comply with Public Benefit Entity Standards (Not For Profit).
+- i. the Foundation's financial position as at 31 March 2023 and its financial performance and cash flows for the year ended on that date; - ii. in accordance with Public Benefit Entity Standards (Not For Profit) issued by the New Zealand Accounting Standards Board.